Frank-W-B/intro-to-python/README.md

 print(person)
 ```

-read more about python dictionaries[here](https://www.w3schools.com/python/python_dictionaries.asp).
+Read more about python dictionaries [here.](https://www.w3schools.com/python/python_dictionaries.asp).

 -------
 ### Challenge:
-- make a list `[]` containing your favorite foods.
-- update the list adding more item
-- remove the first item from the list

 - Make dictionary with values about your self.
 - update one of the values
 - add a new value
 - remove one of the values
 -------

 ## Comparison Operators:
 Comparison Operators are used quite frequently in programming.
 Its a great way to compare and use data.

-Again we won't cover ALL of the comparison operators in this workshop, but you can see a full list of them [here](https://docs.python.org/3/library/stdtypes.html#comparisons)
+Again we won't cover ALL of the comparison operators in this workshop, but you can see a full list of them  [here.](https://docs.python.org/3/library/stdtypes.html#comparisons)

 - `==` Equal
 - `!=` Not Equal